-An allergy to gluten, a protein found in many grains, such as wheat and barley, causes inflammation in the small intestine, resulting in pain.
+Celiac disease happens when a person has an allergy to gluten, a protein found in many grains, such as wheat and barley.
+It causes inflammation in the small intestine, resulting in pain.

 Diarrhea and bloating are also common symptoms.
 Over time, malnutrition can occur, resulting in weight loss and exhaustion.